Bend, Oregon History & Statistics

 When you walk, drive, or ride around Bend, you’ll notice unique names of streets and places.
 These names tell a story of Bend’s early history.

 More than 100 years ago, pioneers took refuge and relaxed here.
 Once they spotted Pilot Butte on the horizon, incoming pioneers knew they were approaching the twisting riverbanks of the Deschutes River, home to more than 300 early settlers.
 They lived in an area called Farewell Bend, which was the common saying when the pioneers sadly continued on with their westward journey.
-In November 1904 the residents voted to incorporate to a city.
+In November 1904, the residents voted to incorporate as a city.
 The town needed a name, and what better name was there than its trademark?
-In January 1905, the citizens dropped the farewell part and nailed up the sign that said "welcome to Bend, Oregon."
+In January 1905, the citizens dropped the farewell part and nailed up the sign that said, "Welcome to Bend, Oregon."

 Soon after, the race was on between two railroad barons, James J. Hill and E.H.
 Harriman, laying tracks that would later open the doors to logging commerce and tourism.
 The Brooks-Scanlon and the Shevlin-Hixon mills were the largest timber mills of their day, making Bend a very prosperous place to live, work, and play.